 As natural and familiar as these abstract forms of representing information are to us, they are products of many historical developments.
 Their historical roots may go back to prehistoric epochs.
 However, the historical integration of diagrams in scientific contexts is relatively recent.
 Even if these developments with regard to Western cultures have their origin in antiquity and were significantly developed further in the sciences of the Middle Ages, the early modern period can be considered the first flourishing phase of the diagram in practically all areas of the sciences of that time.

-This conference proposes to trace this historical development in the early modern period.
+This event proposes to trace this historical development in the early modern period.
 It takes a truly interdisciplinary approach when talking about a timespan of roughly 500 years (1300-1800) across all early modern sciences, from Architecture to Zodiac men in medicine.
-The conference brings together research on the culture of the diagram in various sciences of the epoch to form a large overall picture.
+The talks bring together research on the culture of the diagram in various sciences of the epoch to form a large overall picture.

-The conference will address, among others, questions such as the
+It will address, among others, questions such as the following: